 By default, Safari browsers (on desktop, iPhone, and iPad) reject 3rd party cookies.
-Additionally, in Safari browsers above version 11, cookies placed by 3rd party advertising providers such as AdRoll are inaccessible after 24 hours.
-To reach these Safari visitors, activate AdRoll Retargeting on Safari:.
+Additionally, in Safari browsers version 11 and above, cookies placed by 3rd party advertising providers such as AdRoll are inaccessible after 24 hours.
+To reach these Safari visitors, activate AdRoll Retargeting on Safari:

 Select the checkbox to retarget Safari visitors.

 Visitors who aren't yet in AdRoll's ecosystem will see a one-time banner informing them that in order to receive a tailored ad experience, they'll need to accept these AdRoll terms.
 When your visitor accepts by either clicking on the banner or navigating to another page on your site, they grant consent.

 Once you enable retargeting on Safari, your AdRoll Pixel automatically updates to deploy the banner and additional logic.